hs2361/hawkeye/README.md

 #### 2) The implementation of the Flutter App (in the `Flutter App` directory) :-

-This directory contains the implementation of an Flutter App
+This directory contains the implementation of an Flutter App which will be installed in the phones